 This idea combines some of the aspects of the last two.
 Journaling is a good habit to get into, but it can be hard to keep up with for an extended period of time.
 A bullet journal is different.
 It’s for keeping track of things.
 And it’s one of the easiest ways to improve creativity.

 You can use a bullet journal to track what you did every day, your diet and exercise plan, what movies you watched in a month, or nearly anything else you want.
-(Here's a bullet journal example from a fellow CF writer.)
+(Here’s a bullet journal example from a fellow CF writer, and here’s our guide to setting up a bullet journal for beginners.)

 The layout of your bullet journal can be spruced up with some different patterned tape, fun ink colors, and artful lettering.
 (Here are our favorite pens and highlighters for note-taking and journaling.)
 The best thing about a bullet journal is that it gives you a routine and is customizable to whatever’s going on in your life.